ContainerSolutions/k8s-deployment-strategies/canary/istio-service-mesh-addon/README.md

 # Canary deployment using Istio service mesh

-> In the following example, we will use the Istio service mesh to control traffic distribution for a canary deployment using an example application This is very similar to the Istio A/B testing example, however instead of serving a specific subset of clients based on headers, we are simply dividing
+> In the following example, we will use the Istio service mesh provied by Azure to control traffic distribution for a canary deployment using an example application This is very similar to the Istio A/B testing example, however instead of serving a specific subset of clients based on headers, we are simply dividing